 Under U.S. immigration regulations, you are required to maintain health insurance for the duration of your residence in the United States.
 The University of Pittsburgh has information for international visitors about obtaining health insurance, but does not provide health insurance and will not procure health insurance on behalf of any visitor.
 You should contact the CILE office with any questions concerning health insurance options.

 There are two fees associated with the visiting scholar program at Pitt Law.
-The first fee is a $225 Visa Processing Fee which is implemented by the Office of International Services.
+The first fee is a $275 Visa Processing Fee which is implemented by the Office of International Services.
 The admission letter will indicate the due date for this fee.
 Secondly, there is a CILE Visiting Scholar Administration fee of $100 for each month of stay.
 This fee is due in full upon arrival at the University of Pittsburgh School of Law.
 All fees are non-refundable and must be submitted to the CILE office.
 Payments may be made through an international money order, an international draft, or a check in U.S. Dollars made payable to the "University of Pittsburgh."
 Please write the name of visiting scholar on the check or money order.
+We cannot accept payment by cash or credit card.